-Each week there are 2x 75 min synchronous lectures, and 2x2 hour synchronous lab sections.
-Additional hour will be scheduled asynchronously.
+Each week there are 4 x 75min synchronous lectures, and 4 x 45min synchronous lab sections.
+You should expect to spend 1-2 hours asynchronously for labs.
 Expect to spend an additional 8-12 hours a week on the course.

-You will spend additional time preparing for the labs (PreLab), practicing/carrying out the Lab simulations, Studying on Chem101 (see below for explanation), answering quiz questions, and writing up the results from the labs (Lab WriteUp or Post Lab Activity), as well as preparing for Quizzes and Midterms.
+You will spend additional time preparing for the labs (PreLab), Studying on Chem101 (see below for explanation), answering quiz questions, completing reports and writing up the results from the labs (Lab WriteUp or Post Lab Activity), as well as preparing for Quizzes and Midterms.
 You are expected to join class having done some related reading and chapter assignments.

-• Grading is based on the following breakdown:

-- Lecture 70% of Total Grade - Quizzes and Midterms.
+Grading is based on the following breakdown: Lecture 70% of Total Grade